In the early morning of 5 September 1986 a severe fire swept

 The fire

-the hotel.
+in the hotel.
 Two night porters were on duty.
-At around 0440
+At around

-hours the porter checking security was alerted by the fire
+0440 hours the porter checking security was alerted

-flames and smoke in the vicinity of the stairwell.
-Together
+by flames and smoke in the vicinity of the stairwell.

-with the other porter, he ran through the restaurant into
+Together with the other porter, he ran through the

-the street where both men found themselves locked out.
+restaurant into the street where both men found themselves

 The fire brigade in Kristiansand did receive a telephone